One-Step Model Predictive Path Integral for Manipulator Motion Planning Using Configuration Space Distance Fields: Method

 To handle joint limits, we simply project $\mathbf{u}$ into feasible control set,

 Equivalently, this yields the elementwise bounds

 The projection of any control $\mathbf{u}\in\mathbb{R}^n$ onto $\mathcal{U}_{\text{step}}(\mathbf{q})$ is the elementwise clipping

-i.e., for each coordinate $i=1,\dots,m$,
+i.e., for each coordinate $i=1,\dots,n$,

 We have discussed the main idea of our method in the previous sections.
 The complete algorithm is presented in Algorithm~\ref{ourMethod}.
 Regarding the choice of hyperparameters, the relative magnitudes of $\alpha_1$ and $\alpha_2$ determine the trade-off between obstacle avoidance and goal-seeking.
 If a safer behavior is desired, $\alpha_1$ should be set larger than $\alpha_2$ to penalize motions that approach obstacles more heavily.
 In Algorithm~\ref{ourMethod} (line~5), the CDF value $\min_{\mathbf{p}'} f_c(\mathcal{P}, \mathbf{q}_t)$ is obtained by evaluating the distance between the current configuration $\mathbf{q}_t$ and all obstacle points in the point cloud $\mathcal{P}$, selecting the minimal distance, and computing the corresponding gradient $\nabla_{\mathbf{q}} f_c(\mathcal{P}, \mathbf{q}_t)$.
+Then, we sample $N$ control inputs, compute the corresponding next states $\mathbf{q}_{t+1}$, evaluate their costs, and update the MPPI policy accordingly.
+We apply the mean of the updated distribution as the control input for the next step, and finally project it onto $\mathcal{U}_{\text{step}}(\mathbf{q}_t)$ to ensure that $\mathbf{q}_{t+1}$ remains within the joint limits.